mscir/Ham-Radio-Toolkit/README.md

 ---

-## 🪪 Start Here: Select Your License Class &amp Enter Your Location
+## 🪪 Start Here: Select Your License Class & Enter Your Location

 When you first open the toolkit, choose your current U.S. amateur-radio license class: